apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 3. `./invoke.sh`

-    This script executes this curl command, where "your org" is the name of your Apigee Edge organization.
+    This script executes this curl command, where "your org name" is the name of your Apigee Edge organization and "your environment" is the name of the environment to deploy to.
+These values are the values you set in `api-platform-samples/tools/setup/setenv.sh`.

-    `curl http://<your org name>-test.apigee.net`
+    `curl http://<your org name>-<your environment>.apigee.net/v1/learn-edge`

 4. Look at the output.